 Simpson received his first international coaching experience as a member of the USA coaching staff at the Second Military World Games in Zagreb, Croatia in 1999.
 The team he coached consisted of several current and former world record holders and Olympians.

-In the fall of 1992 Simpson became an assistant coach for the United States Military Academy at West Point, where his primary responsibilities included seving as the recruiting coordinator and the coach for all sprint and middle distance swimming events.
-After one year he returned to Rutgers as a full-time assistant coach and the Scarlet Knights recruiting coordinator, a position he held until being named the interim head coach in 1996.
+In the fall of 1992 Simpson became an assistant coach for the United States Military Academy at West Point, where his primary responsibilities included serving as the recruiting coordinator and coach for all sprint and middle distance swimming events.
+After one year, he returned to Rutgers as a fulltime assistant coach and the Scarlet Knights recruiting coordinator, a position he held until being named the interim head coach in 1996.

 Simpson graduated from Rutgers in 1990 with a Bachelor of Science degree in Environmental and Land Use Planning.
-He currently resides in West Chester, Pa. with his wife, Tara, and daughters Madeline and Megan. p>
+He currently resides in West Chester, Pa., with his wife, Tara, and three daughters Madeline, Megan and Maeve.